poonam-ux/SQL-Challenge_Employee_db_Data_Engineering/README.md

 ON dept_emp.dept_no = departments.dept_no;
 ```

-5. list first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
+5. List first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."

 ```
 SELECT first_name, last_name,sex